Why Brock Lesnar Beating Goldberg Quickly At Wrestlemania Makes No Sense At All

 This comes on the heels of Brock Lesnar destroying Kevin Owens at an MSG Live event quite easily.
 The WWE is planning to do an arc where Brock Lesnar is going to regain his invincibility and match up against a seemingly unstoppable Bill Goldberg.
 But instead of a long overdue classic match between the two athletic giants, fans will be treated to another quick smashing at Wrestlemania 33.

 This is quite troubling for the Raw brand after Wrestlemania 33.
-After Bill Goldberg leaves, the big question would be, who will they match up to Brock Lesnar after that.
+After Bill Goldberg leaves, the big question would be, who will they match up to Brock Lesnar after that?
 The best answer would be Kevin Owens, who is one of the best characters in the WWE today.
 Unfortunately, the WWE went in the direction of him getting absolutely smashed by Brock Lesnar so that might be a hard sell to fans.

 The return of Finn Balor might mean that it could be him going after Brock Lesnar.
 However, Balor would probably need to get his name hotter before he goes back to main event status.
 Getting him tangled with Lesnar coming off a win against Bill Goldberg might not be the best idea for his career right now.